Daniel J. Frey

 After the tears…

-Death wants to kill all you love.
+Death will kill all you love.

-Death haunts your every step towards freedoms precious light.
+Death haunts your every step towards freedom's precious light.

 After the tears…